Uncompressed vs compressed audio: what really matters

 Which format is the most compatible?

-MP3 is still the most widely accepted standard in cars, TVs, and older devices.
+MP3 is still the most widely accepted standard in cars, TVs, old players, and many simple devices.
+Other formats (AAC, OPUS, FLAC) are widespread, but MP3 still wins for “it works everywhere”.

 Can I edit an MP3?